bf2fc6cc711aee1a0c2a/kas-ui/CONTRIBUTING.md

 ## Keycloak integration

+In our dev environment we use keycloak to obtain the token to authenticate requests.
+The `KeycloakAuthProvider` is responsible for setting this up.

+In stage and prod we use the insights chrome to do this.
+The `InsightsAuthProvider` (which lives in the `mk-ui-host` project) is responsible for setting this up.

 1. To integrate with keycloak go to your keycloak instance and retrieve keycloak.json config file for public client.
 Make sure that client config supports redirect uris: